 - Wood Stock Eye Wear (Slovenia)

-An alternative to wood sunglasses are those made by Spanish company Sea 2 See.
-They make glass frames from recycled plastic marine waste.
+Spanish company Sea 2 See. make glass frames from recycled plastic marine waste.

 Waterhaul is a social enterprise in the UK offering recycled plastic glasses made from discarded fishing nets, with a lifetime guarantee.
 They state that the polarised Barberini mineral-glass lenses are recyclable, that their product and packaging supply chain is free from single-use plastic and that you’ll receive your glasses in harm-free recycled wood-pulp packaging.
 They also do lense-free frames that you can get fitted by them or by your local optician.

 Or better still, make a new pair of sunglasses from your old ones.
 This is an option to owners of w.r.yuma glasses from Antwerp in Belgium.
 Simply post them your old frames and they’re recycle them back into a new pair and deliver them using CO2 neutral methods.
 They’ll even give you a discount that increases the longer you hold onto your original frames.
 How cool is that?

 Bird is a UK based B-corp offering certified sustainable wood frames and repurposed aerospace aluminium metal frames.
 For every pair sold they distribute solar light to remote countries in Africa and they give a 50% discount if you return your old ones to them.
 They fit prescription lenses and also have a cool virtual try-on app for some of their frames.
 They do free delivery and returns and give a 1 year warranty.